golashr/web-authn-auth/readme.md

 # WebAuthn Demo with Passkeys

-A demonstration of passwordless authentication using WebAuthn and passkeys.
+A demonstration of passwordless authentication using WebAuthn FIDO2 implementation with SimpleWebAuthn and passkeys.
+* FIDO2/WebAuthn is designed for the web

 ## Features